Dear Customer,

 We’re always here to help

-It’s always important to remain vigilant when making a payment.
-Confirmation of Payee won't fully identify mistakes or scams or provide a check on payments to overseas bank accounts.
+Confirmation of Payee will help protect you from scams and reduce errors when making a payment, however, it won’t identify all mistakes or scam activities.
 Be wary of any emails or phone calls about this new service.
 ICBC NZ will never contact you by email or phone to ask you for your login details.
+To find out more and see frequently asked questions, please head to Announcement.

 Best regards,